rse/tokenizr/README.md

-With the additional help of an Abstract Syntax Tree (AST) library like [ASTy](https://github.com/rse/asty) and a query library like [ASTq](https://github.com/rse/astq) you can [write powerful Recursive Descent based parsers](https://github.com/rse/parsing-techniques/blob/master/cfg2kv-3-ls-rdp-ast/cfg2kv.js) which parse input into an AST and then process the AST.
+With the additional help of an Abstract Syntax Tree (AST) library like [ASTy](https://github.com/rse/asty) and a query library like [ASTq](https://github.com/rse/astq) you can [write powerful Recursive Descent based parsers](https://github.com/rse/parsing-techniques/blob/master/cfg2kv-3-ls-rdp-ast/cfg2kv.js) which parse such a token stream into an AST and then query and process the AST.

 Application Programming Interface (API)
 ---------------------------------------